Choosing a platform for your blog is one juicy topic; almost every blogger and online biz owner has an opinion on the matter.

 I’m not saying you can’t have a nice looking blog on another platform – I’m sure you can.
 But, as you can see from the pros and cons for each one, they come with certain restrictions or will end up costing you more in the long run.

-There are MILLIONS of WordPress tutorials around, one of my favorite resources are WP Beginner.
+There are MILLIONS of WordPress tutorials around, one of my favorite resources when I was a brand spankin’ new blogger was WP Beginner.
 They literally have a tutorial for every issue you could run into.
-My biggest help though has been the fantastic Facebook Groups like Melyssa Griffin’s Blog + Biz BFF group.

 If you aren’t going to invest in yourself why should anyone else?

 I hope you enjoyed this post!
 Let me know why YOU decided to go with WordPress?

 - Ultimate Beginner’s Guide To Starting a Profitable Blog

 - 7 Tips to Skyrocket Your Blog’s Traffic Using Pinterest

 - How I Plan to Make a Full-Time Income Blogging in 2017